 The Company's business activities, together with facts likely to affect its future operations and financial and liquidity positions are set out in the Chairman's Statement and the Strategic Report.
-In addition, note 15 to the financial statements disclose the Company's financial risk management policy.
+In addition, note 18 to the financial statements disclose the Company's financial risk management policy.

-The Company's financial statements have been prepared on the going concern basis, which contemplates that the Company will be able to realize its assets and discharge liabilities in the normal course of business.
-Despite this, there can be no assurance that the Company will either achieve or maintain profitability in the future and financial returns arising therefrom, may be adversely affected by factors outside the control of the Company.

-The Company has had recurring losses in the current year and prior period, and its continuation as a going concern is dependent on the Company's ability to successfully fund its operations by obtaining additional financing from equity injections or other funding.
+The Company's financial statements have been prepared on the going concern basis, which contemplates that the Company will be able to realise its assets and discharge liabilities in the normal course of business.
+However, the Company has had recurring losses in the current and prior year, and its continuation as a going concern is dependent on the Company's ability to successfully fund its operations by obtaining additional financing from equity injections or other funding.
+Although the entity has had past success in fundraising, making the Board confident that such fundraising will be available to provide the required capital, there can be no assurance that such fundraising will be available.